 First and foremost, we are looking for evidence of professional success over the last 12-months.
 This is not a lifetime achievement program, but we will consider lifetime accomplishments in assessing a nomination.
-Must work full time within the U.S. housing economy: meaning in the fields of residential mortgage lending, servicing, investments, or real estate.
+Must work full time within the housing economy: meaning in the fields of residential mortgage lending, servicing, investments, or real estate.

 2. How can I nominate someone?